 We strive to engage in constructive dialogue with policymakers and other external stakeholders with the intent to represent the perspective of Novartis in the policy making process.
 We provide policymakers with data and insights to enable widely informed decision-making.
-We undertake political activities in a responsible and ethical manner with a view to creating a sustainable business environment that is conducive to improving patient outcomes.
+We undertake political activities in a responsible and ethical manner with a view to creating a sustainable business environment that is conducive to improving patient access and outcomes.

 Our political activities include responsible lobbying, monitoring of the political environment at a global level, engagement with trade associations and financial contributions to support the political dialogue.